 The end of the 1948 season must have meant mixed feelings for Dan for a number of reasons.
 First his former teammates in Boston put together a pennant-winning campaign without him, then went on to lose the World Series.
 Meanwhile Bob Lemon and Jim Hegan, both former minor league teammates of Dan’s, managed to star in Cleveland’s World Series victory over the Braves.
 Lemon started and won two games, while Hegan caught the entire series for the Indians.

 Litwhiler stayed with Cincinnati through the 1951 season, although he got into just 12 games that last year, and ended his major league career with a .281 lifetime batting average, 107 home runs, and 451 RBIs over 1057 contests.

 In 1952, he played briefly in the Pacific Coast League before taking a job as player-manager of Fargo-Moorhead in the Class-C Northern League.
 In 1953, he continued wearing two hats, this time for Wilkes-Barre in the Class-A Eastern League.
 The ’54 campaign found him at Jamestown in the Class-D PONY League and Duluth in the Northern League, still playing as well as managing at the age of 38.

-That same year, a representative from Florida State University asked Baseball Commissioner Ford Frick to recommend someone to start a baseball program at the university.
+That same year, a representative from Florida State University asked Baseball Commissioner Ford Frick to recommend someone to head its baseball program at the university.
 Frick recommended Litwhiler.
 It was a marriage made in heaven.

 “I didn’t like managing pro ball,” Dan told Lynn Henning for a 1974 article in the Michigan State University Alumni Magazine, “because they don’t believe in teaching, they believe in winning.… My theory of baseball is ‘Teach baseball and then win.’”